TamiMcInnis/OC-P7-RestaurantReviewSite/DesignGuide.md

 ## Welcome
 Welcome and thanks for coming to check out my project!
 This project was created as one of the last major assignments for the BA degree in **Front-End Web Development** at **Open Classrooms**.
-Below is a breif description on the structure, technologies and features of this project.
+Below is a brief description on the structure, technologies and features of this project.

-*For dependancies and download instructions please see* `README.md`
+*For dependencies and download instructions please see* `README.md`

 ## Goals of Project